 I love a challenge like this!
 Just a few random items and see where they can take you.

 These little beauties are truly delectable!
-The icing is so good that I could eat it on it’s own!
+The icing is so good that I could eat it on its own!
 I made mine quite soft so it didn’t need a lot of sugar and it was almost like cheesecake!
 Combine that with this amazing cake and you’ll be making them again as soon as they’re gone!
+I have lots of lovely blueberry recipes, why not try my Best Blueberry Cake Ever or Blueberry Lemon Shortbread Tart?
+You’ll never pass by blueberries at the supermarket again!

-I started by coating the blueberries with a bit of flour to keep them from sinking, but the batter is quite think so I doubt they would have sunk too much.
+I started by coating the blueberries with a bit of flour to keep them from sinking, but the batter is quite thick so I doubt they would have sunk too much.

 Tools I used

 I made them using a mini Bundt Pan.
-If you’re in the US, you can one like mine from Amazon, here.
-If you’re in the UK,click here.
+If you’re in the US, you can one like mine from Amazon, here (As an Amazon Associate, a small commission is made from qualifying purchases).
+If you’re in the UK, click here (As an Amazon Associate, a small commission is made from qualifying purchases).
 They are really adorable, but if you want to use a muffin pan instead, it will work fine (you may just have to add a few minutes to the cooking time).

 - ½ cup butter softened